DoctorMcKay/node-steamstore/README.md

     - `err` - An `Error` object on failure, or `null` on success

 Finalizes the process of removing your phone number from your account.

+### getAccountData(callback)
+- `callback` - A function to be called when the request completes
+    - `err` - An `Error` object on failure, or `null` on success
+    - `ownedApps` - An array containing the AppID of each app which your account owns
+    - `ownedPackages` - An array containing the PackageID of each package which your account owns
+    - `wishlist` - An array containing the AppID of each app that's on your wishlist
+    - `ignoredApps` - An array containing the AppID of each app which you've clicked "Not Interested" on
+    - `tags` - An object containing the tags which are suggested for you.
+Keys are TagIDs, values are the tag names.

+Gets information about products that your account owns, ignores, wants, or is recommended.